-The Manchester restaurant used to film hit Channel 4 show First Dates could be set to close due to the impact of the Covid-19 pandemic.
+The Manchester restaurant used to film hit Channel 4 show First Dates has closed permanently due to the impact of the Covid-19 pandemic.

-The news of the site’s potential closure comes after owners Drake & Morgan announced they planned to enter into a Company Voluntary Arrangement (CVA), in which three of their 22 locations would be permanently closed.
-The Refinery, which originally opened in 2017, is said to be among the three restaurants being considered for closure.
+The news of the site’s closure comes after owners Drake & Morgan announced they planned to enter into a Company Voluntary Arrangement (CVA), in which three of their 22 locations would be permanently closed.
+The Refinery, which originally opened in 2017, was among three restaurants being considered for closure.

 Other Drake & Morgan sites that could close under the proposals include The Allegory and The Listing bars, both of which are in London.